dsouza-dylan/dsouza-dylan/README.md

 ---

-## 🌱 Currently Exploring
-- Coral reef restoration with machine learning 🌊
-- Shot pattern analysis in the NBA 🏀
-- Social impact projects leveraging data for good

----

-## 🎥 Outside of Tech
+## 📸 Outside of Data Science
-When I’m not coding, you’ll find me behind a camera lens 📸 or outdoors running and hiking.
+When I’m not coding, you’ll find me behind a camera lens or outdoors running and hiking.
 My love for **photography** and **videography** often reflects the same appreciation for natural patterns that fuel my work in data.

 ---